adamschoenemann/clofrp/README.md

 - Parse and desugar multi-param lambdas
 - Optimize type-checking in general
 - Make sure everything is sane by checking context-wellformedness more and checking that no impredicativeness takes place
+  - Note: Assigning an existential to a partially-applied type-constructor is fine
 - Add the actual CloTT primitives and rules
 - Support (co)-inductive and guarded types
 - Implement primitive recursion and guarded recursion
 - Think of a module strategy
 - Integrate with Haskell
 - Write a demo (Pong or Pacman if crazy)
+- Expand type-aliases in type annotations
+- Parse (:) syntax for type annotations instead of `the (A) e`
+- application-synthesis leaves solved existentials in context (as it must to curried functions) but this pollutes the context after the application.
+We'd probably need to treat application as "spines" to fix this..
+- Clean up error messages
+  - Remove most uses of `Other` in favor of semantic variants
+  - Add ability to decorate errors
+  - Add source-location to errors
+  - Parsing and checking is pretty laissez faire with propagating and maintaining annotations, leading to possibly incorrect source-locations in errors

 ## Type Aliases
 - Right now, type alias expansion is kind of a mess tbh.
 Here is a maybe better algorithm: